 If your bird hatches too early, before it’s given a chance to absorb the yolk sac, then the bird will hatch with the yolk sac on the outside of its body but still attached.

-Assisted hatching: A chick hatching with its yolk on the outside of its body can also happen as a result of assisted hatching.
-This happens if you try to assist the bird to hatch but do this too early.
+A chick hatching with its yolk on the outside of its body can also happen as a result of assisted hatching.
+This happens if you try to assist the bird in hatching, but do this too early.

 If the inside of the egg is still wet when you assist with the hatching, then the chick will hatch with the yolk sac attached and on the outside of its body.